azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

 11. Select **Customize target index**, and observe that the field list has been pre-populated for you based on data in the collection.

 12. Enter `chatmessages` for the name of the index.
+Capture this value for later web application configuration.

 13. Set the Key to **id**